nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

   - Whenever I defend a belief emotionally, I'm probably saying that my identity depends on this.
 It doesn't mean it's true, otherwise, there would be no reason to get emotional because all I have to do is look at the fact.
   - _Remember Galileo_

 > Your first thought is an obstacle.
 You need to get past it.
 Outsmart it.
+Try to get to third thought.

 > Your instinct never goes away.
 But let your wisdom have the final say.